-This is regulated in article 24 of the Board of Directors Regulations.
-According to that article, directors will cease to hold office when the term for which they were appointed expires, or when so resolved by the shareholders at the General Meeting of Shareholders in the exercise of the powers granted to them by Law and by the Articles of Association.
-The Board of Directors shall not propose the removal of independent directors before the end of the term stipulated in the Articles of Association for which they were appointed, other than with just cause and upon prior report by the

-Appointments and Remuneration Committee.
-In particular, just cause will be deemed to exist when the director acquires new offices or new obligations that do not allow him to dedicate the time needed to discharge the duties of director, is in breach of the duties inherent in the directorship or becomes subject to any of the situations described in article 7.2 c) of the Board of Directors Regulations and therefore no longer qualifies as an independent director.
-The removal of independent directors may also be proposed as the result of public tender offers, mergers or similar corporate transactions which imply a change in the Company's share capital structure, where such changes in the structure of the Board are fostered by the criterion of proportionality referred to in article 7.1.c) of the Board of Directors Regulations.
+According to Article 24 of Board of Directors Regulations, directors will cease to hold office when the term for which they were appointed expires, or when so resolved by the shareholders at the General Meeting of Shareholders in the exercise of the powers granted to them by Law and by the Articles of Association.
+The Board of Directors shall not propose the removal of independent directors before the end of the term stipulated in the Articles of Association for which they were appointed, other than with just cause and upon prior report by the Appointments and Remuneration Committee.
+In particular, just cause will be deemed to exist when the director acquires new offices or new obligations that do not allow him to dedicate the time needed to discharge the duties of director, is in breach of the duties inherent in his position or becomes subject to any of the situations described in article 7.2 c) of the Board of Directors Regulations and therefore no longer qualifies as an independent director.
+The removal of independent directors may also be proposed as the result of take overs, mergers or similar corporate transactions which imply a change in the company's share capital structure, where such changes in the structure of the Board are fostered by the criterion of proportionality referred to in article 7.1.c) of the Board of Directors Regulations.

-Directors must also place their directorship at the disposal of the Board of Directors and formally tender their resignation, if the Board considers appropriate, in the events provided for in article 24.2 of the Board of Directors Regulations.
+Directors must also tender their resignation to the Board of Directors and formalise, if the latter deems it appropriate, the relevant resignation in the cases envisaged in article 24.2 of the Board of Directors Regulations.